California Legislation Center//

 AB 40 by Democrat Party Assemblywoman Mia Bonta expands the definition of emergency medical services to include "reproductive health service."
 So paramedics will hand out "birth control" pills to teens and ER doctors will perform baby-killing abortions?

-Status | Votes: AB 40 has been sent to the Assembly Appropriations Committee after its March 25 passage in the Assembly Health Committee (voting yes were all the Democrats, not voting were all 3 Republicans)
+Status | Votes: AB 45 has been sent to the Assembly Judiciary Committee after its April 22 passage in the Assembly Privacy and Consumer Protection Committee (voting yes were 10 of 11 Democrats; voting no were Republicans Carl DeMaio and Alexandra Macedo; no vote recorded for Democrat Lori Wilson and Republicans Diane Dixon and Joe Patterson).

 AB 54 by Democrat Party Assemblywoman Cecilia Aguiar-Curry would push chemical abortions (baby-killing) and exempt pushers of these dangerous drugs from civil or criminal liability, or professional disciplinary action.

-From the Legislative Counsel's Digest: "Under the bill, the Legislature would reaffirm that it has been, and would continue to be, lawful to cause the delivery of, or mail, ship, take, receive, or otherwise transport, any drug, medicine, or instrument that can be designed or adapted to produce an abortion that is lawful in the State of California.
+From the Legislative Counsel's Digest: "This bill, the Access to Safe Abortion Care Act, would make legislative findings about medication abortion, with a focus on use of the drugs mifepristone and misoprostol.
+Under the bill, the Legislature would reaffirm that it has been, and would continue to be, lawful to cause the delivery of, or mail, ship, take, receive, or otherwise transport, any drug, medicine, or instrument that can be designed or adapted to produce an abortion that is lawful in the State of California.
 The bill would set forth provisions regarding the lack of civil or criminal liability, or professional disciplinary action, for accessing or administering mifepristone or misoprostol, among other certain conduct, on or after January 1, 2020, with this provision applied retroactively, as specified."

 AB 67 by Democrat Party Assemblywoman Rebecca Bauer-Kahan would permit the State Attorney General to sue anyone for violating the "Reproductive Privacy Act"